Bylaws, Kress Foundation History of Art Department

 For purposes of governance, the department shall be comprised of the regular faculty and graduate student representatives.

 The regular faculty includes all tenure-track and tenured members holding appointments in Art History with the rank of assistant professor or higher.

-Two graduate student representatives of the department—one representing Asian art, the other European or American art—will be selected annually by the membership of the History of Art Graduate Students (HAGS) organization to serve as liaisons between the faculty and HAGS.
+Two graduate student representatives of the department—one representing East Asian art, the other European and American/Global Modern and Contemporary art—will be selected annually by the membership of the Graduate Students of the History of Art (GSHA) organization to serve as liaisons between the faculty and GSHA.